peterssonlinn/mealplanning/README.md

 ## Technical

-We will do the client-side in React and the server-side in Django.
+We will do the client-side in React and the server-side in Node.js and Express.js.
 We will use a public database for recipes, [Edmam](https://developer.edamam.com/edamam-recipe-api).